 Pre-death planning

-It is possible to avoid the requirement for forwarding the claims referred to in this article by effective pre-death planning, which includes the preparation of a Will and Cohabitation Agreement.
+It is possible to avoid the requirement for forwarding the claims referred to in this article by effective pre-death planning, which includes the preparation of a Will and, in the case of unmarried couples, a Cohabitation Agreement.